 The Securities are based on and backed by a pool of mortgage loans (the "Mortgages") described below.
-The Issuer has represented that the Mortgages are single-family, level payment mortgages of either the "SF" (Single Family), "FS" (FHASecure and H4H), "JM" (Higher Balance), "RG" (Re-Performing Loan), "ET" (Extended Term) or "BD"(Buydown) pool types, and are insured by the Federal Housing Administration ("FHA") or guaranteed by the Department of Veterans Affairs ("VA") or by Rural Development ("RD") or the Secretary of the Department of Housing and Urban Development ("HUD)".
-For "ET" pool types, the Issuer has represented, through attestation, that the loans have been modified to have a remaining term greater than or equal to 361 months, but not more than 480 months as a result of a prior default or reasonably foreseeable default, pursuant to the guidance of the applicable agency.
+The Issuer has represented that the Mortgages are single-family, level payment mortgages of either the "SF" (Single Family), "FS" (FHASecure and H4H), "JM" (Higher Balance), RG (Re-Performing Loan), ET (Extended Term) or BD (Buydown) pool types, and are insured by the Federal Housing Administration (FHA) or guaranteed by the Department of Veterans Affairs (VA) or by Rural Development (RD) or the Secretary of the Department of Housing and Urban Development (HUD).
+For ET pool types, the Issuer has represented, through attestation, that the loans have been modified to have a remaining term greater than 361 months up to 480 months as a result of a prior default or reasonably foreseeable default, pursuant to the guidance of the applicable agency.
 The term "mortgage," as used herein, includes both a note and the mortgage or deed of trust by which it is secured.

-The Issuer has also represented, except as otherwise disclosed in the "Annex-Special Disclosure" (the "Annex"), that (a) there is no age limitation on the first scheduled monthly payment for each mortgage, (b) if the pool is a custom pool, at least 80% of the original principal amount of the pool constitutes Mortgages that have maturities that are within 30 months of the maturity of the Mortgage with the latest stated maturity, (c) at least 90% of the original principal amount of the pool constitutes Mortgages that have original maturities of 20 years or more, (d) each Mortgage provides for repayment in equal monthly installments that are fully amortizing to maturity, (e) each Mortgage bears interest at a fixed rate of interest throughout the term thereof, which exceeds the interest rate of the Securities by at least 0.25% but not more than 0.75%, (f) no Mortgage is more than sixty (60) days delinquent as to scheduled payments as of the Issue Date, and (g) in the case of ET pools, 100% of the pool consists of Mortgages that have loan modifications executed in accordance with the applicable agency guidance and have amortization schedules greater than or equal to 361 months, but not more than 480 months, and (h) the requirements of Chapter 24 Section B(3) of the MBS Guide do not apply to ET Pools.
+The Issuer has also represented, except as otherwise disclosed in the Annex Special Disclosure (the "Annex"), that (a) there is no age limitation on the first scheduled monthly payment for each mortgage, (b) if the pool is a custom pool, at least 80% of the original principal amount of the pool constitutes Mortgages that have maturities that are within 30 months of the maturity of the Mortgage with the latest stated maturity, (c) at least 90% of the original principal amount of the pool constitutes Mortgages that have original maturities of 20 years or more, (d) each Mortgage provides for repayment in equal monthly installments that are fully amortizing to maturity, (e) each Mortgage bears interest at a fixed rate of interest throughout the term thereof, which exceeds the interest rate of the Securities by at least 0.25% but not more than 0.75%, (f) no Mortgage is more than sixty (60) days delinquent as to scheduled payments as of the Issue Date, (g) in the case of ET pools, 100% of the pool consists of Mortgages that have loan modifications executed in accordance with the applicable agency guidance and have amortization schedules greater than or equal to 361 months, but not more than 480 months, and (h) the requirements of Chapter 24 Section B(3) of the MBS Guide do not apply to ET Pools.